RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 See the Bylaws of Von Cramm, Inc and the House Manager's’ Handbook by Matt Patrick for a more complete description of these duties.

 Note: HMs are not responsible for keeping track of contracts in any way.
 They are not responsible for the small appliances related to meal plan, including but not limited to, the coffee maker, toaster, and blender (this is a Steward responsibility).
-The compensation for the two House Managers is no house job, no cooking, no HIP, and 1/2 off rent of a single room<sup>13</sup>.
+The compensation for the two House Managers is no house job, no cooking, no HIP, and 11.8% of rent for a single Cornell dorm room.<sup>13</sup>.
 House Managers are elected for a year.<sup>14</sup>

 ## Stewards
 The Stewards are responsible for filling house members' and meal planners'<sup>31</sup> stomachs.
 This includes, but is not limited to: